 Application/service development teams need to be trained on the new infrastructure, ensuring they understand the architecture and advantages it brings.
 They then need to begin harnessing the flexibility of that infrastructure in the way they deploy new services.
 Additionally, they should strive to build availability into the application itself, rather than relying on the underlying infrastructure for uptime.
 Occurrences such as virtual or physical server failure should be sustainable as long as the infrastructure is able to reprovision sufficient resources.
 This will not only enable the full advantages of the private cloud infrastructure but also position them to deploy robust public cloud services if the application can benefit from it.

 Don’t drive an imported sports car like a domestic sedan.
-Match your thinking and deployment model to the infrastructure in order to gain the advantages of the investment and better enable business process.Joe is the founder of Define the Cloud and a Technical Solutions Architect at a large Systems Integrator.
-Joe's background in IT and electronics goes back 12 years over a broad range of disciplines, starting with server and network administration.
+Match your thinking and deployment model to the infrastructure in order to gain the advantages of the investment and better enable business process.Joe Onisick is the founder of Define the Cloud and a principal engineer for Cisco's INSBU.
+Onisick has 17 years of IT experience spanning a broad range of disciplines, starting with server and network administration.
 From 2000-2005, Onisick was a US Marine, where he served in ...
 View Full Bio